f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   Production-1(config-tenant-tenant2)# commit
   Commit complete.

-Next alter the nodes configuration to [ 1 2 ] so that the tenant will deploy onto both blades, and set the running-state back to deployed so that the tenant will start back up.
+Next, alter the nodes configuration to [ 1 2 ] so that the tenant will deploy onto both blades, and set the running-state back to deployed so that the tenant will start back up.

 .. code-block:: bash